The Hunchback of Notre Dame (musical): Plot

 Frollo finds Esmeralda, confronting her; after a brief argument, he relents, allowing her to stay.
 Esmeralda prays to God to help the less fortunate ("God Help the Outcasts").
 Phoebus finds Esmeralda; they argue, Phoebus telling her not to fight unwinnable battles, to which she retorts that she cannot help it.

 Esmeralda heads to the bell tower, finding Quasimodo there.
 The two quickly befriend each other ("Top of the World"), Quasimodo ringing the bells of Notre Dame for her.
 Frollo runs up to the tower, angry at Quasimodo for ringing the bells at the wrong time.
 He is shocked by Esmeralda's presence, thinking she had left.
 He offers her shelter so he may save her soul, but she rejects his offer, saying that she sees the way Frollo looks at her.
 This infuriates Frollo, who orders Phoebus to escort her from Notre Dame and arrest her if she sets foot in it again.
 Frollo warns Quasimodo that Esmeralda is a dangerous person sent from Hell and to ignore any lustful feelings he may feel towards her.
-Yet, having developed such feelings for Esmeralda himself, Frollo roams the streets nightly, one night discovering Esmeralda, Clopin and multiple other gypsies partying with Phoebus; he is unable to look away as Esmeralda dances and kisses Phoebus ("Tavern Song (Thai Mol Piyas)").
+Yet, having developed such feelings for Esmeralda himself, Frollo roams the streets nightly, one night discovering Esmeralda, Clopin and multiple other gypsies partying with Phoebus; Frollo is unable to look away as Esmeralda dances and kisses Phoebus ("Tavern Song (Thai Mol Piyas)").
 Meanwhile, in the bell tower, Quasimodo reflects on seeing couples in love from his tower and how he never thought himself worthy of love until meeting Esmeralda ("Heaven's Light").

 Frollo prays, begging the Virgin Mary to save him by either condemning Esmeralda to Hell or giving her to him ("Hellfire").
-The next day, he approaches King Louis XI asking for special powers to stop a 'gypsy witch' to protect Paris, which he is granted.
+The next day, he approaches Louis XI asking for special powers to stop a 'gypsy witch' to protect Paris, which he is granted.
 With his new powers, he instigates a citywide manhunt for Esmeralda which leads him to a brothel known for hiding gypsies.
 When the brothel's owner claims ignorance, Frollo orders Phoebus to burn the brothel down, an order which Phoebus defies.
 As Frollo orders Phoebus's arrest, Esmeralda appears; a fight breaks loose.
 Amidst the commotion, Frollo stabs Phoebus and frames Esmeralda for it; she uses a magic trick to escape.
 Frollo continues the hunt, while Quasimodo grows increasingly worried about Esmeralda's whereabouts ("Esmeralda").